Alison Norman (1934-2018)

 The Servants of Christ the King (SCK) began in 1943, inspired by the ideas of Roger Lloyd (1901-1966), Canon of Winchester.
 The movement has been described as a ‘fellowship of fellowships’, consisting of small local groups meeting for prayer, discussion and sometimes common action.
 Initially intended for Anglicans only, membership was extended to include other Christians from the 1960s onward.
 At one time there were hundreds of groups (known as ‘companies’) around the English-speaking world.

 The story of SCK is told in Treasury of Blessings: The Servants of Christ the King 1943-2014 by Brian Bridge, first published in 2016 as a hardback.
 You can now download it free of charge as an e-publication.
 For details see the Download page.

 The Servants of Christ the King held their final conference in September 2014, after 71 years of existence.
 The central organisation has now closed down.
-An occasional ‘ex-SCK News Sheet’ is available to former members.
-(If you are a former member of SCK you can use the Contact page to request one).

 The outstanding feature of SCK groups was their way of waiting on God in a structured practice of silent prayer followed by discussion and decision-making based on unanimity.
 See the Waiting on God page for more details.